Skip to content

 We’re incredibly excited to say that House of Decant will be one of the very few places offering Patience for sale.

-And if you’d like to experience it properly, we’ll also be hosting a special tasting event at The House on the 18th June, where we’ll explore the full Squerryes range before finishing with Patience itself.
+If you’d like to experience it properly, we’ll also be hosting a special tasting event at The House on the 18th June, where we’ll explore the full Squerryes range before finishing with Patience itself.

 An evening of exceptional English sparkling wine and stories stretching back centuries.